How to go to Tze Shan Monastery 慈山寺. Very Serene Peaceful Place in Hong Kong

 Please dress correctly too.
 No spaghetti top.
 No shorts.
 No mini skirts.
 Wear a shirt and jeans is the safest.
 Please respect this place as a very sacred place of worship.

-How to get to Tze Shan Monastery 慈山寺 from downtown HK
+How to go to Tze Shan Monastery 慈山寺 from downtown Hong Kong

 So how to get there.. there are instructions on the web site and there are ways like Bus, Mini Bus and Taxis.